INSPIRING AND CONNECTING PEOPLE EVERYWHERE THROUGH THE POWER OF BASKETBALL.

 Global Media Distribution

 Global Media Distribution manages relationships with the NBA’s domestic and international television and digital media partners.
-The group oversees the distribution of NBA, WNBA, NBA D-League and USA Basketball games and programming content in more than 200 countries and territories.
+The group oversees the distribution of NBA, WNBA, NBA G League, NBA 2K League and USA Basketball games and programming content in more than 200 countries and territories.
 The content is circulated in more than 40 different languages, reaching millions of households worldwide.

 Global Partnerships develops and manages marketing and merchandising partnerships with some of the world’s most recognizable brands.
-The department creates and executes marketing and merchandising platforms tailored to driving each partner’s business around the NBA, WNBA, NBA D-League and USA Basketball.
+The department creates and executes marketing and merchandising platforms tailored to driving each partner’s business around the NBA, WNBA, NBA G League, NBA 2K League and USA Basketball.

 Information Technology (IT)